Cloud-CV/EvalAI/.github/ISSUE_TEMPLATE.md

 _Thanks for taking the time to report a bug in the EvalAI project, or propose a new feature!
-Before filing a new issue, please do a quick search to check that it hasn't already been filed on the [issue tracker](https://github.com/Cloud-CV/EvalAI/issues)._
+Before creating a new issue, please do a quick search to check that it hasn't already been filed on the [issue tracker](https://github.com/Cloud-CV/EvalAI/issues)._

 If you'd like to report a bug, please include the following information:
 - the expected behaviour